Xyclade/MachineLearning/Readme.md

 <img src="./Images/PCA_Normalised.png" width="400px" />

-We see  now that the data of the DJI ranges between 0.8 and 1.8 where as our new feature ranges between -0.5 and 0.5, and that the lines themselves correspond quite well.
-This shows indirectly that PCA can be a very strong method in reducing features but still can give very accurate results.
+We see now that even though the data of the DJI ranges between 0.8 and 1.8 where as our new feature ranges between -0.5 and 0.5, the trend lines correspond quite well.
+With this example, and the explanation of [PCA](#principal-components-analysis-pca) in the general section you should now be able to use PCA and apply it your own data.